 Arizona's population as of Census 2020 was 7,151,502, up 11.9% from 2010 making Arizona the 9th fastest-growing state over the decade.
 All Arizona counties saw population gains from 2010 to 2020, except La Paz (-19.2%), Apache (-7.7%), Cochise (-4.5%), Navajo (-0.7%), and Gila (-0.6%).
 The strongest population growth from 2010 to 2020 of Arizona's 15 counties was Maricopa (+15.8%), followed by Greenlee (+13.3%), Pinal (+13.2%), and Yavapai (+11.9%).
 Maricopa County accounted for 80% of the statewide population gains from 2010 to 2020.
-Arizona's population is projected to reach 7.8 million in 2025 and 10.5 million in 2055, according to pre-Census 2020 projections by Arizona Office of Economic Opportunity.
+Arizona's population is expected to reach 8.3 million in 2030 and 10.7 million in 2060, according to projections by Arizona Office of Economic Opportunity.

-PERSONAL INCOME: In 2021, Arizona had a per capita personal income (PCPI) of $54,301.
-This PCPI ranked 41st in the United States and was 86% of the national average, $63,444.
-The 2021 PCPI reflected an increase of 5.8% from 2020.
+PERSONAL INCOME: In 2021, Arizona had a per capita personal income (PCPI) of $55,487.
+This PCPI ranked 39th in the United States and was 86.5% of the national average, $64,143.
+The 2021 PCPI reflected an increase of 6% from 2020.
 The 2020–2021 national change was 7.3%.
 In 2011, the PCPI of Arizona was $35,321 and ranked 41st in the United States.
-The 2011–2021 compound annual growth rate of PCPI was 4.4%.
-The compound annual growth rate for the nation was 4.0%.
+The 2011–2021 compound annual growth rate of PCPI was 4.6%.
+The compound annual growth rate for the nation was 4.1%.

-In 2021, Arizona current-dollar GDP was $411,191.8 million and ranked 20th in the United States.
-In 2011, Arizona GDP was $260,915.7 million and ranked 22nd in the United States.
-In 2021, Arizona real GDP grew 5.3%; the 2020–2021 national change was 5.7%.
-The 2011–2021 compound annual growth rate for Arizona real GDP was 2.4%; the compound annual growth rate for the nation was 2.0%.
+GROSS DOMESTIC PRODUCT: In 2021, Arizona current-dollar GDP was 420,026.7 million and ranked 18th in the United States.
+In 2011, Arizona GDP was 260,915.7 million and ranked 22nd in the United States.
+In 2021, Arizona real GDP grew 6.3%; the 2020–2021 national change was 5.9%.
+The 2011–2021 compound annual growth rate for Arizona real GDP was 2.7%; the compound annual growth rate for the nation was 2.1%.

-NEW HOME CONSTRUCTION: In 2021, there were 46,561 new single-family homes built in Arizona, up 10.1% from 2020.
-The average permit value in 2021 was $272,032, up 1.6% from the year prior.
+NEW HOME CONSTRUCTION: In 2022, there were 37,348 building permits issued for new single-family homes in Arizona, down 19.8% from the year prior.
+This followed a 10.1% increase in 2021.
+The drop in new home permits in 2022 was the first decline since 2014.
+The average permit value in 2022 was $282,016, up 3.7% from the year prior.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Arizona's travel industry (including business and leisure travel) generated $15 billion in direct spending in 2020, down 41.2% from 2019.
-Arizona's travel industry supported 160,500 jobs (down 17.4%) with earnings of $6.7 billion (down 12.9%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Arizona's travel industry (including business and leisure travel) generated $28.1 billion in direct spending statewide in 2022, up 19.3% from 2021 (the year 2021 saw a 58.3% increase, rebounding from a 41.2% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Arizona's travel industry supported 179,100 jobs statewide in 2022 (up 8.2% from the year prior) with household earnings of $7.8 billion (up 14.9% from 2021), according to the study.

-INTERNATIONAL TRADE: In 2020, the value of international trade (imports and exports) passing through Arizona ports of entry totaled $26.4 billion, down 12.9% from 2019.
-Exports totaled $10 billion (down 14.4%) while imports came in at $16.4 billion (down 11.9%).
+INTERNATIONAL TRADE: In 2022, the total value of international trade (imports and exports) passing through Arizona ports of entry was $33.6 billion, up 12.4% from 2021.
+Exports totaled $12.2 billion (up 1.9%) while imports came in at $21.4 billion (up 19.3%).